 At the direction of Congress, the Copyright Office is conducting a study on the impact of the Satellite Television Community Protection and Promotion Act of 2019 (STCPPA) on the satellite television market for subscribers defined as “unserved households.”
 The STCPPA went into effect June 1, 2020.
 On June 21, 2021, the Office sent a letter to the House and Senate Appropriations Committees detailing the results of its study.

 The STCPPA makes permanent the satellite carrier distant broadcast signal license found in section 119 of the Copyright Act (17 USC § 119) for certain network and non-network stations transmitted both to recreational vehicles (RVs) and commercial trucks as well as to households in “short markets” that lack one or more of the four most widely available network stations.
 It removes other previously permitted uses of the license and requires that a satellite carrier provide local service in all 210 designated market areas (DMAs) if it wishes to utilize the license.
 The STCPPA also amends several provisions of the Communications Act.

 Simultaneously with the enactment of the STCPPA, the Appropriations Committee of the U.S. House of Representatives directed the Register of Copyrights to conduct a study on the impact of the expiration of the predecessor to the STCPPA—the STELA Reauthorization Act of 2014 (STELAR)—on the satellite television market.
 The committee expressed concern that the distant signal provisions of section 119 “may provide a below-market incentive for a mature satellite industry to restrict local news transmission.”

-On January 6 2021, the Copyright Office issued a Federal Register notice of inquiry seeking input from participants in the section 119 satellite television ecosystem on several questions relating to the provision of both local and distant broadcast network signals in the wake of the changes wrought by the STCPPA.
-Comments are due by March 8, 2021, 11:59 p.m. eastern time.
-Additionally, the Office is distributing a separate questionnaire to subscribers covered by the “unserved household” definitions in either the STCPPA or STELAR regarding their experience with satellite television provision of local and distant broadcast network stations.
-The deadline for responses to the questionnaire is also March 8, 2021, the same as for the notice of inquiry.
+On January 6, 2021, the Copyright Office issued a Federal Register notice of inquiry seeking input from participants in the section 119 satellite television ecosystem on several questions relating to the provision of both local and distant broadcast network signals in the wake of the changes wrought by the STCPPA.
+Comments were due by March 8, 2021, at 11:59 p.m. eastern time.
+Additionally, the Office distributed a separate questionnaire to subscribers covered by the “unserved household” definitions in either the STCPPA or STELAR regarding their experience with satellite television provision of local and distant broadcast network stations.
+The deadline for responses to the questionnaire was also March 8, 2021, the same as for the notice of inquiry.